 Municipal aggregation was authorized in New Jersey by The Government Energy Aggregation ("GEA") Act of 2003 (L. 2003, c.
 24, "GEA Act").
 This act allows municipalities and/or counties to establish a GEA program.
-A GEA program allows municipalities, working alone or in a group, to aggregate the energy requirements of residential, commercial, and municipal customers from Third Party Suppliers ("TPS") at prices lower than the average utility price.
-The added flexibility or benefit of GEA's is sourcing power additional renewable energy generation.71 All residential customers within the municipality are automatically included in the GEA program unless they submitted an optout response within 30 calendar-days after the postmark on the notice.
-However, Municipal and Commercial/Industrial customers must be enrolled on an opt-in basis, therefore these customers are not automatically enrolled in the GEA program.72
+A GEA program allows municipalities, working alone or in a group, to aggregate the energy requirements of residential, commercial and municipal customers from Third Party Suppliers ("TPS") at prices lower than the average utility price.
+The added flexibility or benefit is sourcing power from more renewable energy generation.60 All residential customers within the municipality who are not already served by a TPS are automatically included in the GEA program unless they submitted an opt-out response within 30 calendar-days after the postmark on the notice.
+Municipal and Commercial/Industrial customers must be opt-in, therefore are not automatically enrolled in the GEA program.61